vmware-archive/tanzu-tuesdays/content/advocate/joshlong.md

 * [Getting Started with Spring Boot](https://www.youtube.com/watch?time_continue=1&v=sbPSjI4tt10&feature=emb_title) This older talk looks at how to get started with Spring Boot.
 * [Cloud Native Java](https://www.youtube.com/watch?v=ZyK5QrKCbwM&t=4s).
 This older talk looks at using Spring Cloud to build microservices.
 * This is a longer look at reactive programming with Spring, [_Reactive Spring_](https://www.youtube.com/watch?v=x53FzaHHjLk), that was filmed at the first WAES Tech Event in the Netherlands.
 * A more up-to-date, but shorter, look at Reactive programming with Spring called [The Reactive Revolution](https://www.youtube.com/watch?v=93_3CxCl_eI), this one from the YOW! conference circuit in various cities in Australia
+* I look at test-driven development and testing in general with [this video from Devoxx 2019](https://www.youtube.com/watch?v=wAYt4Z4SF7g&t=3s)

 ## Podcast